-A couple years ago I found myself searching for a way to make my Easter celebration more meaningful.
+Several years ago I found myself searching for a way to make my Easter celebration more meaningful.
 I am a Christian woman and longed to keep my Easter focused on Jesus Christ.
 Food is my chosen art form in life and I wanted to be able to express myself in that form.
 I didn't want to do a traditional Passover meal because so much of that symbolism has been lost.
 So, I came up with my own ideas.
 I thought about elements of the life of Jesus Christ that I wanted to celebrate and turned it into a symbolic food representation.
 As the chef, the experience was unforgettable.
 My eyes swelled with tears as I cut beets (read more about that later).
-The meal was symbolic, it was Christ-centered, and I knew it would become a tradition in our family.
+The meal was symbolic, it was Christ-centered, and it was deeply meaningful.
+I knew it would become a tradition in our family.
 We draped our table with a red tablecloth in remembrance of the robe Jesus Christ was draped with as He carried His cross to Calvary.
 We ate by candlelight to remember the darkness that would come across the land following His death.
 Our Easter meal is a sacred occasion of which I'd like to share with you.
+This meal can be eaten on the Thursday before Easter to mark the night of the Last Supper and Atonement, on Good Friday to mark the Crucifixion, or on Sunday to mark the marvelous Resurrection.

 Jesus Christ performed astonishing miracles during his life time.
 He healed the sick, He walked on water, He made the dead to rise.
 He showed us that anything is possible through God.
 He took a few loaves of bread and a couple of fish and fed thousands.
 He showed us that He will care for His people.